XORGanon/cards/README.md

 * Just for human readability, keep an empty line between each "card" and the next

 ### Current known properties
-The rendered currently understands the following properties.
+The rendered currently processes the following properties.
 Since their names are also triggers for their styling, print them exactly like this when you use them.
-Of course, we can at all times add, remove, rename or otherwise mess with these.
+Naturally, we can at all times add, remove, rename or otherwise mess with these.
 ```
 # Title
 * Type